For some time, I thought that having half the garbage and twice the recycling as most of our neighbors meant we were somehow gentler on the planet.

 I logged in to each retirement account and set the mailing schedule to quarterly only.
 All of the bills and bank statements were set to paperless.
 I unsubscribed myself from coupon and catalog mailings because most of it is available online anyway.

-I registered at DMAchoice, Catalogchoice.org, and OptOutPrescreen.com to cancel catalogs, credit card and insurance offers.
+I registered at DMAchoice, Catalogchoice.org, and OptOutPrescreen.com to cancel catalogs, credit cards, and insurance offers.
 Through YellowPagesOptOut.com, I canceled the 4 yellow pages directories I was receiving.

 I suspect this will reduce our unneeded mail by over 50% and I hope to keep hacking away at it over time.